Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Church of San Francisco|©A.Davey

-In front of the Plaza de San Francisco in Cusco is the Temple and Convent of San Francisco, one of the most iconic of the entire Altiplanic city.
+As you can see in Cuzco there are many things to see and do.
+Specifically, in front of the Plaza de San Francisco in Cuzco is the Temple and Convent of San Francisco, one of the most iconic of the entire Altiplanic city.
 Originating in 1534, the Spanish Franciscan friars who arrived in the city gave birth to this beautiful church, which was destroyed in 1645 and rebuilt in 1652.

-This church is really important in Cusco, because along with its convent, it became one of the main religious symbols of the city.
-Inside the convent, in the cloister, a giant canvas is exhibited, called the Epilogue of the Franciscan order in a tree with twelve branches.
-According to some experts, it is the largest painting in the entire continent and it would be one of the oldest in the city, because it shows the evolution of the members of the order until the 17th century.
+This church is really important in Cuzco, since, together with its convent, it became one of the main religious symbols of the city.
+Inside the convent, in the cloister, a giant canvas is exhibited, called the Epilogue of the Franciscan order in a tree of twelve branches.
+According to some experts, it is the largest painting in the entire continent and one of the oldest in the city, because it shows the evolution of the members of the order until the 17th century.

 Practical information

-• Location: in front of San Francisco square.
+• Location: in front of the San Francisco square.

 • Price: just over 1 €.